SheffieldML/GPy/doc/tuto_GP_regression.rst

 but it is also possible to set a range on to constrain one parameter to be fixed.
 The parameter of ``m.constrain_positive`` is a regular expression that matches the name of the parameters to be constrained (as seen in ``print m``).
 For example, if we want the variance to be positive, the lengthscale to be in [1,10] and the noise variance to be fixed we can write::

-    m.unconstrain('')                            # Required to remove the previous constrains m.constrain_positive('.*rbf_variance')
+    m.unconstrain('')               # may be used to remove the previous constrains m.constrain_positive('.*rbf_variance')
     m.constrain_bounded('.*lengthscale',1.,10. )
     m.constrain_fixed('.*noise',0.0025)